anakela/professional-portfolio/readme.md

 ## My Process

-I started this project by outlining the elements I wanted to feature in my HTML file.
+- I started this project by outlining the elements I wanted to feature in my HTML file.
 I linked my CSS files to the HTML file as well.
+- Once I completed the initial HTML, I created a wireframe/prototype in Figma so that I could better envision the site I wanted to build.

 ### Built With

 - Semantic HTML5 markup
 - CSS
 - VSCode
+- Figma

 **Note: These are just examples.
 Delete this note and replace the list above with your own choices**